10 Ways to Get Rid of Mice Naturally

 Mouse Damage

 When mice come inside, they’ll look for a place with water.
-You’ll often finding droppings under sinks or near toilets or in wet basements or garages.
+You’ll often find droppings under sinks or near toilets or in wet basements or garages.
 Once they get into the kitchen (often via plumbing), they will look for food.
-Mice can easily chew through food packaging and you’ll find proof of them by the droppings they leave along their path (as well as urine stains which may not be as visible).
+Mice can easily chew through food packaging, and you’ll find evidence of them by the droppings they leave along their path (as well as urine stains, which may not be as visible).

 In the garden, mice also love to tunnel and chew.
 Partially eaten potatoes or carrots are a sign of mice activity.
 They also love to eat newly sown seeds.